 A Form Element creates an HTML-based form that can be displayed to the user during a chatbot conversation.
-The form can use input questions, choices and other Interact elements, as well as data used in the Flow and available user and system variables.

 Adding a form is especially effective when the Flow uses complex or sensitive processes, like making payments or authentication.
 Forms provide an easy mechanism for formatting user requests and validating their answers, and also provide better security.
 In addition, forms can be designed exactly as you need them using Interact, resulting in a more consistent, more intuitive user experience.